ShawnHuang/react-redux-saga-template/README.md

     npm run start
     ```

 OK!
-Now you can visit http://localhost:5566 to watch slideshow or play game.
+Now you can visit http://localhost:5566 to watch.

-Visit http://localhost:5566/admin-index.html and login(default password:happy) to control the state.

 # How to develop
 1. Compile typescript in watch mode: `npm run dev`